FACTBOX-Main issues in Swiss-EU treaty standoff

-ZURICH, May 26 (Reuters) - Switzerland and the European Union have been wrangling since 2018 over a draft treaty that would formalise ties now governed by a patchwork of bilateral accords and create a more effective platform to resolve disputes.
+Switzerland and the European Union have been wrangling since 2018 over a draft treaty that would formalise ties now governed by a patchwork of bilateral accords and create a more effective platform to resolve disputes. read more

 WHAT WOULD IT COVER?